Chair’s Introduction

 The Committee has also reviewed the arrangements in place for internal audit and concluded, due to the current size, geographical dispersion, complexity and internal control environment of the Company and the Group, that a formal internal audit function was not required.
 The Audit Committee believes that management is able to derive assurance regarding the adequacy and effectiveness of internal controls and risk management procedures, given the use of the same enterprise resource planning system to maintain financial transaction records across the Group and also the close involvement of the Directors and the senior management on a day to day basis, without the need for an internal audit function.

 In view of the importance of the procedures, security, regulation and controls around The Craneware Group’s solutions and customer data, the focus for other assurance activities for the Group is in respect of those areas.
-Since 2019 The Craneware Group has maintained HITRUST CSF Certification for its Trisus and InSight solutions and corporate services, as well as associated operational processes.
-It is an external, validated audit of Craneware’s security and data privacy practices based on the US Government’s National Institute of Standards and Technology (NIST) Cybersecurity and Privacy Framework, ISO27001 and HIPAA.
-HITRUST is considered to be a gold standard for security frameworks within the healthcare industry.
-HITRUST has established a ‘common security framework’ (CSF) to address the multitude of security, privacy and regulatory challenges facing organisations.
-The scope of the HITRUST CSF’s requirements is wide and requires a very high standard of data security arrangements as these have been set in the context of the accreditation being relevant to US healthcare providers with handling sensitive data (Protected Health Information) and impacts in some way all areas of the business (at least in respect of the required enhancement to the Group-wide IT and data security policies).
+Since 2019 The Craneware Group has maintained HITRUST CSF Certification for its Trisus and InSight solutions and corporate services, as well as associated operational processes which is an external, validated audit of Craneware’s security and data privacy practices, as described within the ESG Statement in the 2024 Annual Report.
 Full HITRUST CSF assessments are conducted every two years; interim assessments are conducted each intervening year.
 The Craneware Group engages with third party auditors to support effective security practices and compliance with appropriate regulations.
 We regularly evaluate to ensure our certification selections continue to be the best measure of security controls.
-Further details regarding information security are provided in the Principal Risks and Uncertainties section and in the Environmental Social and Governance (ESG) Statement within the 2023 Annual Report.
+Further details regarding information security are provided in the Principal Risks and Uncertainties section and in the Environmental Social and Governance (ESG) Statement within the 2024 Annual Report.

 The Audit Committee will continue to monitor whether there is a requirement for an internal audit function and will report accordingly to the Board.